mylanvoos/starship/README.md

 ### Starship.js - Yet another JavaScript framework ###

 This is an experiment in making a frontend framework that is *reactive*, can *manage the application state* and *manipulate the DOM*, and has a *component-based architecture*.
+It also has a little bit of (optional) functional programming.

 Inspired by React, Vue, and Solid.js